patrickbucher/learning-clojure/getting-clojure.md

       (swap! employees #(conj % employee)))

-The `atom` function wraps the `employees` vector, which then can be updated in a thread-safe manner using the `swap!`, which takes two arguments: first, the atom to be updated (`employees`), second, a function to be applied to produce the new value to be stored in the atom.
+The `atom` function wraps the `employees` vector, which then can be updated in a thread-safe manner using `swap!`, which takes two arguments: first, the atom to be updated (`employees`), second, a function to be applied to produce the new value to be stored in the atom.
 Note that `employees` is no longer a vector, but a vector wrapped in an atom.